 Head to Simon Lee Gallery from 8 April to 6 May and you will admire the new and historical work of the Japanese conceptual artist Keiji Uematsu.
 For the first time in London – actually, for the first time in the UK – his 45 years of work is exhibited, allowing people to witness the ideas of “de-familiarising” space and concentrate on the natural forces of tension, gravity or material attraction.

-If you want to see the pieces of art of Stephen Gill, you must come to The Photographers’ Gallery between 18 March and 8 May.
+If you want to see the pieces of art of Stephen Gill along with your escort Paris, you must come to The Photographers’ Gallery between 18 March and 8 May.
 Print Sales Galley will present myeyefellout, which reflects on the artist’s fascination with nature.
 He harnesses a distinct visual language and constantly tests the limits of photographic medium.
 Admire this photo exhibition and you will sure get to see life from a different perspective, which fuses experiment and documentary photography with intervention and coincidence as well.

-Electronic Superhighway in Galleries 1, 8 and 9 in the Whitechapel Gallery will astonish you.
-Attend to this exhibition accompanied by a London Escort and change opinions on what you will perceive.
+Electronic Superhighway in Galleries 1, 8 and 9 in the Whitechapel Gallery will astonish you and your escort.
+Attend to this exhibition accompanied by an escort Paris and change opinions on what you will perceive.
 Available until 15 May, this photography exposition will convince you that photography is, without any doubts, a form of art.
 Works of the renowned artists Judith Barry, James Bridle, Oliver Laric, Lynn Hershman Leeson and Roy Ascott together with other about 70 artists will exhibit their art spanning over 50 years.